 Sometimes the best food is the simplest.
 This is very true about pork chops.
 In our family we like to try different ways of preparing pork chops, like the Southern Fried Pork Chops, Broiled Pork Chops, Pan-Fried Pork Chops with Maple Lime Vinaigarette, or Smothered Pork Chops, but simple salt and pepper pan-fried boneless pork chops are our favorite by far.
 This recipe is also one of the healthiest pork chop recipes – it’s low carb, or practically zero carb and fat is kept at a minimum.

-They are quick to prepare.
+They are super quick to prepare.
 Ten minutes or less, really.
 All you need to do is sprinkle the chops with some salt, pepper and maybe some other seasonings if you feel like it, then quickly fry them over high heat.
 This is the best way to cook pork chops if you ask me.

 Quick cooking works the best for all cuts of pork loin.
 Unless you are roasting the whole loin, cooking should be done in a matter of minutes.
 Pork chops are just like steaks – the quicker you brown them and get them off the heat, the better they will be.